Brianon97/theptapp/README.md

 2. **Should Have** - Important features that add significant value
 3. **Could Have** - Nice-to-have features for future enhancement

 User stories were developed based on personal experience with booking software and with AI assistance.
-The **GitHub Projects board** was used to manage and track progress throughout the development lifecycle, with "Must Have" features moved to the completed section first, followed by other priorities.
+The **GitHub Projects board** was used to manage and track progress throughout the development lifecycle, with "Must Have" features moved to "in progress" and then "completed" section first.

 **📋 View the Project Board:** [GitHub Projects](https://github.com/users/Brianon97/projects/9)